Khanna-Aman/qc-game/README.md

 - Each position has an associated probability (must sum to 1.0)

 ### Split Moves
-- Knights can perform "split" moves
+- Any piece (except the King) can perform "split" moves
+- Click "Split Move", select a piece, then choose two valid destinations
-- The piece enters superposition at two target squares (50% each)
+- The piece enters superposition at both squares (50% probability each)

 ### Measurement (Collapse)
-- Capturing a piece in superposition triggers measurement
+- Capturing a piece in superposition triggers quantum measurement
-- The piece collapses to one position based on probability
+- The piece randomly collapses to one of its positions based on probability
+- If it collapses where you're attacking → **capture succeeds!**
+- If it collapses elsewhere → **the piece escapes!** (your piece still moves to the target square)
-- Uses seeded RNG for deterministic results across peers
+- Uses seeded RNG for deterministic results across both players

 ### Win Condition
-- Game ends when a King's total probability reaches 0
-- (King captured or collapsed out of existence)
+- Capture the opponent's King to win
+- Even a King in superposition can be captured if the measurement favors you!

 ## 🔒 Security & Fair Play